paul-eff/MinecraftOfflineOnlineConverter/README.md

 - A bit more error handling
 - Make the conversion from offline to online possible
 - Make version with GUI

+# Remark

+Minecraft is a registered trademark of Mojang AB.